 Alpaca is re-thinking the housing process, and solving the pain points from a different approach.

-The traditional housing process for renters consists of digging into tons of websites looking for listings, contacting tons of real estate agents, waiting for their responses, and ending up viewing other apartments you weren't interested in because the NYC housing market moves at the speed of light!
+The traditional housing process for renters consists of digging into tons of websites looking for listings, contacting tons of agents, waiting for their responses, and ending up viewing other apartments you weren't interested in because the NYC housing market moves at the speed of light!

 But with Alex the Alpacabot, the housing process is almost fully-automated and centralized.
-By simply starting a conversation for free with it through Facebook Messenger (yes, you don't have to download yet another app!), Alex will gather your search criteria, and do the hard work of searching listings on the internet.
+By simply starting a conversation for free with it through Facebook Messenger (yes, you don't have to download yet another app!), Alex will gather your search criteria, and does the hard work of searching listings on the internet.
 As a result, you'll get curated listings that match your search criteria, and Alex will help you connect with the landlord, real estate agent, or property manager of the listings of your interest, to schedule a viewing.

 Unfortunately, Alex the Alpacabot is only available on Facebook Messenger.
 However, the team is planning to expand to alternative channels, such as SMS or Whatsapp.